cambiotraining/bacterial-genomics/materials/21-assembly_qc.md

   - Contiguity: how continuous the final assembly is (the best assembly would be chromosome-level).
   - Completeness: whether the entire genome of the species was captured.
 - Common indicators for evaluating the contiguity of a genome assembly include metrics like N50, fragment count and total assembly size.
-- Specialised software tools, like _CheckM2_, enable the assessment of genome completeness and contamination by comparing the assembly to known reference genomes and identifying missing or unexpected genes and sequences.
+- Specialised software tools, like _QUAST_ and _CheckM2_, enable the assessment of genome completeness and contamination by comparing the assembly to known reference genomes and identifying missing or unexpected genes and sequences.

 :::